 About The Apollo Theatre

-The Apollo Theatre was purchased in 2005 by Nica Burns and Max Weitzenhoffer forming part of the Nimax Theatres group.
+In 2005, the Apollo Theatre was acquired by Nica Burns and Max Weitzenhoffer, becoming part of the Nimax Theatres group.

 Plan your visit